earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/1-intro-version-control/2018-09-06-git-02-fork-clone-repos.md

     README.md
 ```

 In addition to the `.git` subdirectory, it is common to have subdirectories for specific files of a workflow (e.g. data, scripts).
+A few common files in most if not all git repos are:

-The `README.md` is a Markdown file that is used to provide a description of the repository (i.e. its contents, purpose, etc), so that others can learn how to use the files in the repository.
+1. **`README.md` file:** This is a Markdown file that is used to provide a description of the repository (i.e. its contents, purpose, etc), so that others can learn how to use the files in the repository.

-The `.gitignore` file can be used to list the files that you do not want **git** to track (i.e. monitor via version control).
+2. **`.gitignore` file:** This file can be used to list the files that you do not want **git** to track (i.e. monitor via version control).
 You will learn more about both of these useful files later in this chapter.

 ## URL of Repositories on GitHub.com